logan-anderson/logan.codes/content/blog/you-need-suspense.md

 ### Naive Solution 2: Use `layout.ts`

 You might be thinking, "Dude, this is why they added **`layout.ts` files to Next.js.**".
-And your right, this could work.
-Lets create a `layout.ts` file and move our `UserView` component into it.
+And you're right, this could work.
+Let's create a `layout.ts` file and move our `UserView` component into it.

 ```tsx
 // app/dashboard/users/page.tsx